Eco-Friendly Alternatives to Balloon Releases & Sky Lanterns | RSPCA - RSPCA

 If you're trying to get rid of the last of your plastic straws, you can use these to build a bubble wand.
 You can also use pipe cleaners, the tamper band from drinks bottles - anything that's a hollow circle.
 To make a good bubble mix, all you'll need is water, washing up liquid and glycerine.

 - Try to use soaps that are safe for fish and the environment - some washing-up liquids are lethal to them.
 If you're unsure, avoid using bubble mixes around ponds or fish tanks.

 - Use bubbles responsibly around pets - don't leave children unattended with bubbles and pets.

 - If you're using plastic to make bubble wands, make sure you dispose of it safely after blowing your bubbles.
 Recycling the plastic, or binning it, can help ensure that animals don't accidentally eat it or get stuck in the plastic rings.

 - Careful of your eyes - soap can sting!

 Plant a tree or flowers

 Create a long-lasting memorial for someone (or for your pet) by planting a tree or flowers.
 Choose a plant or flower that was their favourite or best describes them to make it more personal.
 They last a lot longer than sky lanterns and balloons, will be good for the environment and can be seen again and again.

-Planting and gardening have also been known to be good for mental health - especially helpful if you're dealing with the loss of someone.
+Planting and gardening are also known to be good for mental health - especially helpful if you're dealing with the loss of someone.